GitBaro/SQL-TRANSFORM-ANALYZE-DATA/cleaning_data.md

 # Country/Location

-- Changed to "Other" where City and Country was "not available in demo dataset" and "(not set)"
+- Changed to "Other" where City, Country and V2ProductCategory were "not available in demo dataset" and "(not set)"

 ```
 UPDATE "All_Sessions"